IlyaM1/Plain/README.md

-# Plain(in progress)
+# Plain
 Simple programme to work with DB

-Work in progress